 If the network receives a DEREGISTRATION REQUEST message before it receives a SERVICE REQUEST message or REGISTRATION REQUEST message, the AMF shall stop timer T3565 and proceed de-registration procedure as specified in subclause 5.5.2.

+c) Reception of NOTIFICATION RESPONSE via non-3GPP access with 5GMM cause IE

+If the NOTIFICATION RESPONSE message includes 5GMM cause IE with value set to cause #101 “Message not compatible with protocol state", the AMF shall trigger the SMF to perform a local release of the PDU session(s) established over 3GPP access, if any, for this UE.
+The UE is marked as inactive in the AMF for 5GS services for 3GPP access.
+The AMF shall enter the state 5GMM-DEREGISTERED for 3GPP access.